trevormaggs/ImageMetadata/README.md

 2. Import the project into your favourite Java IDE supporting Java 8 or above.
 3. Review the [Javadoc documentation](https://trevormaggs.github.io/ImageMetadata/) for detailed API usage.
 4. Use the library to parse Exif metadata from supported image files as needed.

----

-If you want, I can help you add build or test instructions next!